nader-eloshaiker/screen-geometry-app/README.md

 ### Official App urls

 The app is hosted in Cloudflare and is deployed from the main branch.
-Develop is deployed on every merge to the main branch while production is deployed on ona release event.
+Develop is deployed on every merge to the main branch while production is deployed on a release event.
+There is also a manual deploy to develop workflow action that can be used for feature branches.

 - Production [screengeometry.com](https://screengeometry.com)
 - Develop [develop.screengeometry.com](https://develop.screengeometry.com)